Wrist & Hand Injury Statistics in Children

 Top Oakland County Hand Surgeon

-If you are suffering from an injury or pain in your fingers, wrist, elbow or arm, contact board certified Oakland County hand surgeon Doctor Rehman for a comprehensive evaluation and consultation.
-As with most medical conditions, early detection, awareness, and a prevention or treatment plan is the most effective way to combat conditions of the hand, wrist and arm.
+If your child is suffering from any injury, pain, swelling, or other discomfort in their fingers, wrist, elbow or arm, contact board certified Oakland County hand surgeon Doctor Rehman for a comprehensive evaluation and consultation.
+With children’s hand injuries, a prompt and comprehensive treatment plan is the most effective to ensure that child heals as rapidly as possible – without any long term complications.